mdscheuerell/muti/README.md

 Background
 ----------

 MI estimates the amount of information about one variable contained in another; it can be thought of as a nonparametric measure of the covariance between the two variables.
 MI is a function of entropy, which is the expected amount of information contained in a variable.
-If *P*(*X*) is the probability mass function of *X*, then the entropy of *X* is
+The entropy of *X*, *H*(*X*), given its probability mass function, *P*(*X*), is

 *H*(*X*) = E\[-ln(P(X))\].